Bishma/blog/content/posts/mrhomn-migration-to-docker.md

 A diagram of the port flow of incoming web requests.
 {{< /figure >}}

 BTW, {{< lightbox-link image="/images/mrhomn-migration-to-docker/nginx_port_dance.png" caption="All the routing that nginx needed to also handle certbot." >}}this is what it looked like{{< /lightbox-link >}} when I first set it up with Nginx.
-I don't know why, but having to maintain that extra route for certbot was a, if you'll forgive the idiom, a bridge too far.
+I don't know why, but having to maintain that extra route for certbot was, if you'll forgive the idiom, a bridge too far.

 # The migration process